 His recording career began in 1999 with the CD En el ocaso de la hormiga y el elefante, which won the 2000 Grand Prix at Cubadisco as well as awards in the jazz and first-works categories.
 In 2005, he was invited to join a group of prestigious Cuban pianists to create an album and documentary in honor of Frank Emilio, Amor y piano.
 He was also included in a DVD set, Cuban Pianists: The History of Latin Jazz.

 López-Gavilán’s second album, Talking to the Universe, was a success with audiences and critics alike.
 In 2006, he gave a concert of his newest works that was later turned into his third album, Soundbites.
 Two years later he was included in a documentary on the history of Latin jazz in Cuba titled ¡Manteca, Mondongo y Bacalao con Pan!
-It was in that same year that he recorded his fourth CD, Dimensional, which afforded him the flexibility for more musical experimentation.
+It was in that same year that he recorded his fourth CD, Dimensional, which allowed him the flexibility for more musical experimentation.
 He was also hired to compose the music for a TV documentary titled El Proceso: la historia no contada.
-In 2009 he released his fifth album, Aldo López-Gavilán en vivo, and finished his first live DVD, Más allá del ocaso, which included orchestral selections and jazz compositions.
+In 2009 he released his fifth album, López-Gavilán en vivo, and finished his first live concert DVD, Más allá del ocaso, which included orchestral selections and jazz compositions.
 He also composed original music for the film Casa vieja by acclaimed Cuban director Lester Hamlet.